 In many instances an actual death certificate does not exist, but there is an entry in the register created by the city as the records were filed.
 If there is a volume number indicating no certificate exists then the information is taken from the register.

 Because the requirement to file death records was by local ordinance, deaths occurring in areas outside the city's boundaries will not be found here.
-Linnton, St. John's, Albina and many of the areas now part of Portland were annexed into the city in the late nineteenth or early twentieth century.
-Some people did come from outlying areas to Portland because of access to more advanced health care, so there are instances of deaths occurring in Portland when in fact the family resided outside of the city.
+Linnton, St. John's, Albina and many of the areas now part of Portland were annexed into the city in the late 19th or early 20th century.
+Some people came from outlying areas to Portland because of access to more advanced health care, so there are instances of deaths occurring in Portland when in fact the family resided outside of the city.
 Additionally there are some deaths recorded that occurred outside of Portland but the burial occurred in Portland.

 Probate records have consisted of several subsets over the decades.
 While these records may include actions related to change of name, abandonment, apprenticeship, and indenture, the following two types are most often found in this index: